 - Mushroom & Cream Hearty Porridge

-Needless to say, Cookie Jars are made for the exact purpose of storing anything bulky or crunchy that requires an airtight lid, which would prevent the food to loose its fragrance: cookie jars are the answer.
+If you need to store anything bulky or crunchy that requires an airtight lid, and which will prevent the food to loose its fragrance: cookie jars are the answer.

 I usually tend to prefer to store cookies and biscuits in metal boxes as I believe they preserve freshness better, while I personally use Cookie Jars mostly for bulky dried fruit such as dried prunes, and to store crunchy items such as tea leaves.
 If you are looking for a good brand, Anchor Hocking makes very good quality Cookie Jars Made in USA.